-This section presents an overview of the existing bikeway and trail system and the needs of bicyclists and trail users in Albuquerque.
-Adequately identifying user needs enables bikeway and trail system planners and policy-makers to develop cost-effective solutions for improving the region's bikeway and multi-use trail system.
-This section provides an overview of trail user and cyclist volumes and behaviors at many locations throughout the City (Section 3.C.2, System Use), discusses public input gathered through an online user survey (Section 3.C.3, Facility Needs Assessment), and examines cyclist safety by analyzing reported bicycle crash data (Section 3.C.3, Facility Needs Assessment).

-This information was used in conjunction with field visits, input gathered at public meetings, stakeholder interviews, and analysis of the existing bikeways and trail system to develop Part II, Plan Recommendations.
+This section presents an overview of the existing bikeway and trail system and the needs of bicyclists and path users in Albuquerque.
+Adequately identifying user needs enables path and bikeway system planners and policy-makers to develop cost-effective solutions for improving the region's bikeway and multi-use trail system.
+This section provides an overview of trail user and cyclist volumes and behaviors at many locations throughout the City, discusses public input gathered through an online user survey, and examines cyclist safety by analyzing reported bicycle crash data.
+This information was used in conjunction with field visits, input gathered at public meetings, stakeholder interviews, and analysis of the existing bikeways and multi-use trail system to develop the Plan recommendations, Part II of this document.